thejonanshow/twiddle/README.md

 end
 ```

+#### Define Twiddle Devices

-Now you can write define your classes to use the input however you want:
+You can define your devices to use the input however you want:

 ```
 class Launch < Twiddle::Button
-  # class names are important; the Launch class runs code for the configuration
+  # class names are important; the Launch class runs code for the "launch" device,
-  # "twiddle.button.launch".
+  # configured with "twiddle.button.launch".

   def press
     # This code will run whenever the "launch" button is pressed.